Tutorials

 Here is a simple example.

-Choose the species, contig, and recombination map
+Choose the species, contig, and genetic map

-recombination map, drawing 100 diploids from the Tennesen et al (2012) model of
+genetic map, drawing 100 diploids from the Tennesen et al (2012) model of

 African history, Africa_1T12